Domoconnor/orange-corpus/04_Sensor.md

 No issues

 #####Result of Iteration
-We added a 16-bit ADC (Analog to Digital converter) which gives us a higher resolution and also allows us to remove electical noise using a comparison of two pins.
+We added a 16-bit ADC (Analog to Digital converter) which gives us a higher resolution and also allows us to remove electrical noise using a comparison of two pins.
 To do this we used a potential divider to half the 3.3v signal that the board was running off and put in pin 1 of the ADC, we then put the microphone output into pin 2.
 Comparing these 2 pins gave us a wave that was far less noisy, as the power voltages were effectively cancelling each other out.
 This means that we could produce a wave which had an maximum amplitude that was the same as our resolution.
 Previously there was a noise baseline which when amplified increased, leading to us not being able to amplify it too much.
 These changes allow us to see the noise level change in much more detail and also pick up smaller changes.

 ####Iteration 7 - Rechargeable Batteries
-For this iteration we wanted to add a rechargable battery to the circuit so the client could charge it in their house without having to buy standard alkaline batteries.
+For this iteration we wanted to add a rechargeable battery to the circuit so the client could charge it in their house without having to buy standard alkaline batteries.
 We also wanted to think about low power.

 #####Issues with previous Iteration
 No issues